Cruise review: Norwegian Prima's luxury ship

 Norwegian Prima will generally suit couples who love an upmarket resort-style experience with a great variety of food and drink options, don’t mind paying more for some exclusive amenities like the Vibe Beach Club and like a mix of relaxation, nightlife and solitude to rest and recover.

-The décor and aesthetic are modern, bright and sleek.
+The decor and aesthetic are modern, bright and sleek.
 No sharp edges but organic curved lines.
 Each zone obviously has its own colour palette however the overall effect is a boutique and intimate feel where restaurants evoke either a sense of comfortable neighbourhood favourites or upmarket sophisticated spaces.

 For luxury lovers, the Haven is a game changer and has ruined cruising for us, much like business class vs economy flying.
+For more on the staterooms, read our review of the suites and staterooms.

 Will families and kids like Norwegian Prima?